aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/_index.md

 {{< /tabs >}}
 {{< /nosnippet >}}

-## Copying a file to a new location in the Cloud Storage
+## Copying a file to a new location in Cloud Storage

 |API|Type|Description|Swagger Link|
 | :- | :- | :- | :- |
 |/words/storage/file/copy/{srcPath}|PUT|Duplicate a file to a new location on Cloud Storage|[CopyFile](https://apireference.aspose.cloud/words/#/File/CopyFile)|

-The following are a few examples of using cURL:
+The following code demonstrates how to copy a file to a new location in Cloud Storage with cURL.

 {{< nosnippet >}}
 {{< tabs tabTotal="1" tabID="8" tabName1="Request" >}}